-- We coordinated community relief support for vulnerable people in mandatory isolation due COVID-19 restrictions.
-The relief included sourcing food, medical needs and assisting with animal management. - We revised the Port Phillip Municipal District Municipal Emergency Management Plan.
+- Coordination of community relief support for vulnerable people in mandatory isolation due to the protocols of COVID-19.
+The relief included sourcing food, medical needs and assisting with animal management. - Revised the Port Phillip Municipal District Municipal Emergency Management Plan.